 Ever wonder what is a cataract?
-Cataract is the leading cause of blindness in the world.
+A cataract is the leading cause of blindness in the world.
 When a clouded, denseness appears in the lens of the eye, it is known as a cataract.
-The dense clouds are due to clumping of proteins.
+The dense clouds are due to the clumping of proteins.
 The cloudiness prevents the lens from sending signals to the brain.
 The onset of the disease is gradual and can eventually lead to a complete loss of vision.

 One or both eyes may get affected.
 If the cataract is present in both eyes, chances are it would have developed at different times.

-The symptoms of cataract are pronounced.
+The symptoms of cataracts are pronounced.

-- Night vision takes a beating
+- Night vision takes a beating.

-- Colors look faded.
+- The colors look faded.

 - Lights appear to have a halo.

 - The affected eye suffers from double vision.